OhMyGrid

-We empower individuals, communities and nations around the world to map the global electrical grid.
+We empower individuals, communities and nations around the world to map the electrical grid.

 Why This Matters